Colin-Karr/Apptill/README.md

 Express is a framework that makes writing server logic code much easier.
 Raw node can be used but express is much faster.

+Ejs is a library that facilitates the use of dynamic data into static html files.
+It is accommodated well by Express which is another advantage for using the Express framework.